danwing/https-local-domains/draft-thomson-https-local-domains.md

 # Test Encoding {#test-encoding}

-Server with private key of:
+Server with private key in PEM format is:

 ~~~~~
 -----BEGIN PRIVATE KEY-----